aaronkw/humanbase-docs/docs/seek.rst

 are covered by less than 50% of the compendium.
 These genes automatically have the lowest score.

-How do I know if the co-expressed genes retrieved by SEEK are significant?
+How do I know if the coexpressed genes retrieved by SEEK are significant?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to assess the significance of the retrieved genes, we adopt a